 When he was 16, he taught himself how to build iPhone apps and achieved commercial success.
 He dropped out of college at age 19 and founded a new university based in San Francisco focused on creating pathways for youth from underrepresented backgrounds into the tech industry.
 The school operated for 9 years producing thousands of alumni and hundreds of bachelor's degree graduates before closing mid-2021.

 Alongside his work in technology and social impact, Ashutosh spent his evenings frequenting concert venues and clubs across San Francisco and New York City driven by his passion for improvizational dance.
 He began attending Burning Man at age 20, intruiged by the intersection of Maker culture, civic design, technology, and dance.

 After several years of making playlists for friends, he began DJing in 2017.
 He quickly established himself as a staple in the SF and Burning Man club scene through his taste in dance-forward yet emotionally expressive music.
-He decided to dig deeper into music by learning music production, with the goal of transitioning from DJ sets to live-electronic sets.
+In 2019, Ashutosh visited Detroit for Movement festival where the Circle of Live improvizational techno performance inspired him to transition from DJing to producing and performing live electronic sets.